TOBAM-Group/mydoggy/README.txt

     -- Content aliasing support into the ContentManager interface.
     -- New <code>MultiSplitContentUI</code> interface to modify the ui behaviours of a content when a
        <code>MultiSplitContentManagerUIis</code> used as current <code>ContentManagerUI</code>.
-    -- Now also the representative anchor buttons for unavailable tools can be showed.
+    -- Now also the representative anchor buttons for unavailable tools can be shown.
 See the screenshot here.

     Bug Resolved: